 One of the most critical aspects of an electrical inspection is its ability to uncover hidden issues that might not be immediately apparent.
 This can include deteriorating insulation on wires, which can lead to short circuits and fires.

 Inspections can also reveal improper installations, where previous electrical work may have been done incorrectly or without adherence to safety codes.
-Outdated components, such as old circuit breakers or wiring that doesn’t meet current safety standards, can also be identified.
+Outdated components can also be identified, such as old circuit breakers or wiring that doesn’t meet current safety standards.

-These findings are essential, as they highlight potential fire hazards that might otherwise go unnoticed.
+These findings are essential, highlighting potential fire hazards that might go unnoticed.

 The Dangers of DIY Electrical Work